elastic/integrations/packages/ti_opencti/docs/README.md

 The `indicator` data stream includes indicators of the following types (`threat.indicator.type`): `artifact`, `autonomous-system`, `bank-account`, `cryptocurrency-wallet`, `cryptographic-key`, `directory`, `domain-name`, `email-addr`, `email-message`, `email-mime-part-type`, `hostname`, `ipv4-addr`, `ipv6-addr`, `mac-addr`, `media-content`, `mutex`, `network-traffic`, `payment-card`, `phone-number`, `process`, `software`, `file`, `text`, `url`, `user-account`, `user-agent`, `windows-registry-key`, `windows-registry-value-type`, `x509-certificate`, `unknown`.

+OpenCTI's data model closely follows the [STIX standard](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html).
+It supports complex indicators defined using STIX patterns or other languages, and each indicator can be related to one or more observables.
+In the [ECS threat fields](https://www.elastic.co/guide/en/ecs/current/ecs-threat.html) the focus is on atomic indicators.
+This integration fetches as much data as possible about indicators and their related observables, and populates relevant ECS fields wherever possible.
+It uses related observables rather than the indicator pattern as the data source for type-specific indicator fields.

 #### Example

 Here is an example `indicator` event: